eendebakpt/oapackage/docs/properties.rst

 Statistical properties of an array
 ----------------------------------

-Most properties of an array can be calculated using the :py:class:`~oapackage.oalib.array_link` object.
+Most properties of an array can be calculated using the :class:`~oapackage.oalib.array_link` object.
 The interface is listed below.

 ::